CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 Now that everything is download correctly, we can run the PowerShell script by running PowerShell in ``administrator`` mode.
 This will open a new PowerShell terminal.
 PowerShell can run with different clearance depending on the execution policy in place.
-To view the execution policy, run the command
+To view the execution policy, run the command:

 .. code-block:: powershell

    Get-ExecutionPolicy

-In the terminal.
-Depening on the return, you may need to change your execution policy.
-To do this, simply run the command
+Depending on the return, you may need to change your execution policy.
+To do this, simply run the command:

 .. code-block:: powershell